LemonDrop847/quotaku/README.md

 # Quotaku

-Flutter App to Get and Share Anime Quotes!!
+Flutter App to Get and Share Anime Quotes.